Victor-Casado/PlanetoPoints/README.md

 #### Input Methods

-* Random Points: The program makes a bunch of random 3D points for you.
+* Random Points: The program makes random 3D points for you.

 * Custom Points: You type in the coordinates for your own points.